atlanhq/atlan-airflow-plugin/README.md

 ## Installation and usage

-A tutorial to configure and use this plugin is available on the [Atlan Community](https://community.atlan.com/9c55898ea0364eec92df949a719842ed) Page.
+A tutorial to configure and use this plugin is available on the [Atlan Community](https://community.atlan.com/9c55898ea0364eec92df949a719842ed) Page